-The Appeals Officer will generally make a decision regarding the written appeal within ten (10) business days of receipt of the written appeal.
+The Appeals Officer will make a decision regarding the written appeal and, within ten (10) business days of receipt of all appeal documents, notify the complainant and the respondent of the outcome.
 The Appeals Officer may:

-- Affirm the finding(s);

-- Alter the finding(s);
+- Affirm the finding(s); - Alter the finding(s);

-- Alter the sanctions; or

-- Request that additional steps be taken.
+- Alter the sanctions; or - Request that additional steps be taken.